How to conduct a workplace investigation

 Procedural fairness is not optional

-Procedural fairness (also called natural justice) is a fundamental requirement.
+Procedural fairness (also called natural justice) is a fundamental legal requirement established in case law such as Foley v Melbourne Health [2015] FWC 4821.
 The respondent must be told what they're alleged to have done, provided with relevant evidence, given a reasonable opportunity to respond, and have their response considered before a decision is made.
 Failing to provide procedural fairness can invalidate the entire investigation and expose you to unfair dismissal claims.

 Workplace investigation checklist